MarcDiethelm/xtc/Documentation.md

 ### Asset Building: Grunt

 After editing your frontend styles and scripts you need to re-generate the assets for the frontend.
 You have already installed grunt-cli globally.
-Now in your project enter `grunt`.
+Now in your project enter `npm run build`.
 That's it.
 [Grunt](http://gruntjs.com/getting-started) will build your assets and also watch all your JS and Less/CSS source files as configured in [Gruntfile.js](http://gruntjs.com/sample-gruntfile).
 When you edit them it re-generates the assets automatically.
 You will have to restart Grunt for it to register